andywillis/stackoverflow/README.md

-# uws-stackoverflow
+# stackoverflow-tags

-Small extension to make Stackoverflow easier to use.
+Web extension to copy question tags to the sidebar for better UX.